-Leave It is for before your dog actually has something in their mouth.
+Leave It is for BEFORE your dog actually has something in their mouth.
 If they've grabbed something already, that's the time to use the cue Drop It.

-- Your clicker (or a marker word that tells your dog they got it right — "Yes!")
+- Your clicker (or a marker word that tells your dog they got it right — like "Yes!")

 - Two types of dog treats

 How to Teach Your Dog to Leave It in 5 Easy Steps

 - Place the lower value treat in a closed fist.
 Have the higher-value treat in your other hand out of the dog's view, or on a raised surface where it's easy to grab.

 - Hold out your closed fist – your dog will most likely go to sniff your fist.

 - Say “Leave it” just once and wait until they pull their head back or turn their head away.
 Patience is so important during this first step, so stick with it!

 - Click (or say "yes!") for the action of pulling or turning away, then give a higher-value treat with your other hand.